-For 2000, the CEO had a target cash incentive award under the KEIP of 100% of salary.
+For 2002, the CEO had a target cash incentive award under the KEIP of 100% of salary.
 Based on the KEIP guidelines, the CEO's actual award could have ranged from 0 to 200% of salary, depending on his performance rating and that of the Company as determined by the Compensation Committee and approved by the Board.
-The Compensation Committee recommended and the Board approved an annual incentive payment of \$262,500 or 37.5% of salary for the CEO and annual incentive payments for the other executive officers for 2000 after considering the following quantitative and qualitative measures of the Company's performance in 2000: (i) revenues, earnings and cash flow on a consolidated basis; (ii) revenues, operating earnings and cash flow of each business unit; (iii) the employee safety performance of each unit; (iv) the achievement of record revenues in each of the services segments; (v) the achievement of record earnings by Brink's Home Security and Brink's, Incorporated; and (vi) changes in shareholder value as measured by the market capitalization of the Company.
+The Compensation Committee recommended and the Board approved an annual incentive payment of \$663,000 or 75% of salary for the CEO and annual incentive payments for the other executive officers for 2002 after considering the following quantitative and qualitative measures of the Company's performance in 2002: (i) revenues, earnings and cash flow on a consolidated basis; (ii) revenues, operating earnings and cash flow of each business unit; (iii) the employee safety performance of each unit; and (iv) changes in shareholder value as measured by the market capitalization of the Company.
 The Compensation Committee also took into account as additional factors and criteria: pricing and market conditions affecting each business unit; the effect of the economy on such businesses; comparative performance of the Company's competitors; productivity and cost containment measures successfully carried out; progress of management development and employee relations efforts; the quality of strategic planning, and communications with external constituencies.

-The Compensation Committee's evaluation of the CEO's and the other executive officers' performance was based not only on the measures of the Company's performance and the other factors and criteria described above but also on the Compensation Committee's good faith business judgment of their performance as it related both as to results in 2000 and the long-term positioning of the Company.
+The Compensation Committee's evaluation of the CEO's and the other executive officers' performance was based not only on the measures of the Company's performance and the other factors and criteria described above but also on the Compensation Committee's good faith business judgment of their performance as it related both as to results in 2002 and the long-term positioning of the Company.
 The Compensation Committee did not attach specific weights to the foregoing factors.

-In 2000, the Compensation Committee made stock option grants to the executive officers of the Company totaling 292,500 shares of Pittston Common Stock, including grants to the CEO of 200,000 shares of Pittston Common Stock.
+In 2002, the Compensation Committee made stock option grants to the executive officers of the Company totaling 292,000 shares of Pittston Common Stock, including a grant to the CEO of 172,000 shares of Pittston Common Stock.
 The Compensation Committee's intent in making these grants is to further align the interests of management and shareholders.
-Because the 2000 stock options were granted with exercise prices equal to 100% of market value on the date of grant, executive officers will benefit from such stock option grants only to the extent the stock price of the Pittston Common Stock appreciates above the exercise price.
+Because the 2002 stock options were granted with exercise prices equal to 100% of market value on the date of grant, executive officers will benefit from such stock option grants only to the extent the stock price of the Pittston Common Stock appreciates above the exercise price.
 In addition, since such options generally 'vest' only after periods ranging from one to three years from the date of grant, they enhance the ability of the Company to retain executive officers while encouraging such officers to take a longer-term view in their decisions impacting the Company.
 Stock options, therefore, tie the compensation of executive officers directly to the long-term performance of the Company.

-As a further means to align the interest of management and shareholders, effective January 1, 2000, the Board adopted, and the Company's shareholders approved in May 2000, the Management Performance Improvement Plan (the 'MPIP').
-Participants in the MPIP, including all of the executive officers, have a substantial portion of their compensation tied to the achievement of goals established over three-year periods by the Board.
+As a further means to align the interest of management and shareholders, effective January 1, 2000, the Board adopted, and the Company's shareholders approved in May 2000, the Management Performance Improvement Plan.
+Participants in the Management Performance Improvement Plan, including all of the executive officers, have a substantial portion of their compensation tied to the achievement of goals established over three-year periods by the Board.